poldrack/myconnectome-fmriprep/README.md

 - Two-stage procedure for registering images to common template
     - Stage 1: register all magnitude images to a common target (selected for good quality), and generate a mean of all registered images
     - Stage 2: register all magnitude images to Stage 1 mean image
-- Unwrap phase images using fsl PRELUDE
+- If using phasediff maps: Unwrap phase images using fsl PRELUDE
   - Check metadata to ensure that all field maps have same echo times
   - Apply Stage 2 transforms to phase images
   - Create mean registered phase image
--
+- If using pepolar maps:
+  - run topup (on individual or averaged acquisition?)
+  - create mean fieldmap (or fieldmap of means?)